C4ptainCrunch/thesis/source/index.rst

 Informed UCT
 ------------

- `GreedyUCTPlayer` subclasses `UCTPlayer` and changes the `default_policy` to weigh more the actions that will give more immediate rewards.
+:code:`GreedyUCTPlayer` subclasses :code:`UCTPlayer` and changes the :code:`default_policy` to weigh more the actions that will give more immediate rewards.